Late-time asymptotics for geometric wave equations with inverse-square potentials: Introduction

 In upcoming work \cite{gvdm22b}, the methods developed in the present paper are applied to obtain the precise late-time asymptotics of charged scalar fields on Reissner--Nordstr\"om spacetimes under the assumption $q^2e^2<\frac{1}{4}$, which is analogous to the assumption $\alpha>-\frac{1}{4}$, and, in particular, the decay rates first suggested in \cite{hp98b} are validated for this range of charge parameters.
 In \cite{gvdm22}, a different method is applied for deriving results on late-time asymptotics for charged scalar fields on Minkowski spacetime backgrounds that relies on the special conformal geometric properties of the Minkowski spacetime.
 We refer also to earlier work \cite{vdm18} on decay estimates for the coupled Maxwell--charged scalar field system with small scalar field charge on a fixed Reissner--Nordstr\"om background.

-Determining the late-time asymptotics of charged scalar fields on Reissner--Nordstr\"om is an important first step towards determining the late-time behaviour along the event horizon of dynamical black holes with charged matter, which is closely connected to the singularity properties in the corresponding black hole interiors and features some interesting new phenomena that do not feature in the uncharged setting; see for example \cite{vdm19,kvdm21}.
+Determining the late-time asymptotics of charged scalar fields on Reissner--Nordstr\"om is an important first step towards determining the late-time behaviour of gravitational radiation along the event horizon of dynamical black holes with charged matter, which is closely connected to the singularity properties in the corresponding black hole interiors and features some interesting new phenomena that are not seen in the uncharged setting; see for example \cite{vdm19,kvdm21}.

-\paragraph{Extremal black holes} The properties of solutions to the geometric wave equation on an extremal Kerr spacetime
+\paragraph{Extremal black holes} The properties of solutions to the geometric wave equation on an extremal Kerr spacetime,

 near the event horizon are closely related to the properties near null infinity, provided $\phi$ is assumed to be axisymmetric.
 In particular, axisymmetric solutions also satisfy conservation laws along the event horizon of extremal Kerr black holes, which are directly related to the conservation laws for Newman--Penrose charges along future null infinity; see \cite{couch,hm2012, bizon2012}.
 The presence of such conservation laws can not only be used to derive late-time asymptotics, see \cite{paper4}, but it is also the origin of the existence of axisymmetric asymptotic \emph{instabilities} on extremal Kerr black holes \cite{aretakis3, aretakis4}.